SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 integrity and quality of study data.

 There is a vast market of heterogeneous CDMS solutions each with individual advantages and limitations [@kuchinke_etal_2010].
 One limitation can be the interaction with the data after it has been collected.
-Specifically, a CMDS may be tailored for optimal data capture while, at least to some extent, disregarding ease-of-use of study data after the conclusion of data entry.
+Specifically, a CDMS may be tailored for optimal data capture while, at least to some extent, disregarding ease-of-use of study data after the conclusion of data entry.
 It is, however, vital that the interaction between data sources and data analysts is fast and seamless in order to avoid loss of valuable time due to technical overhead.
 This point has been prominently